 Julia Hartley-Brewer faced intense criticism for comparing the upskirting of Narinder Kaur by Laurence Fox to a handbag theft, sparking outrage and highlighting the seriousness of upskirting.

-Upskirting, the act of taking a picture under someone's clothing without consent, is a serious crime.
-Fox's actions fall under Section 66A of the Sexual Offences Act 2003, which criminalizes the sharing of sexual images without consent, intending to cause alarm, distress, or humiliation.
-This reflects growing concerns around cyberflashing and online sexual harassment.
+Upskirting isn't just some minor offense; it's a serious crime.
+It's a violation, a blatant disregard for someone's bodily autonomy and dignity.
+Fox’s actions fall under a specific section of the Sexual Offences Act 2003, which targets the sharing of sexual images without consent, intending to cause alarm, distress, or humiliation.
+This is, sadly, part of a much larger problem with cyberflashing and online sexual harassment.

 FAQ